Total Exhaustion: On Switching Passions from Climbing to Windsurfing

 This meant Jason would be out having a blast with the other veterans while we got a chance to flail.
 It also meant there would be no rescue boat in case we got in trouble or sucked out by the tide.

 Honestly, I was nervous.
 It had been a long time since I had been a beginner at a sport.
-And while I have been taking windsurfing lessons the summer before, this was the first time I would be flailing in view of experienced windsurfers.
+And while I had been taking windsurfing lessons the summer before, this was the first time I would be flailing in view of experienced windsurfers.
 And flail we did.
 But, and I have to emphasize, the veterans—while they may have had a laugh at our expense—seemed to be supportive.
 I think every windsurfer knows how difficult it is to make the transition from beginner to intermediate.
 And even to this day, the Whitstable locals who blast, rip, and shred are always encouraging and motivating novices.

-Jason leant us two boards, one to a pair.
+Jason lent us two boards, one to a pair.
 I tried uphauling the sail close to shore and spent a great deal of effort trying to get a hold of the boom as the sail flapped and snapped in the wind.
 When I finally got going, the board was going so fast that it was a completely different sensation.
 I was planing.
 I was in awe of the force and speed.
 Having not learned how to use a harness (I was notorious for using arm strength to hang on the boom), I held on for dear life and realized the only way to stop was to let go of the boom and dive off.
 Trying to get back to shore was epic, and I and the other student with whom I was paired soon realized using beginner skills in such conditions was futile.
 So we sat on the shore practicing beach starts—where you don’t uphaul the sail but use the wind to lift the sail and take off.
 Every now and then a veteran surfer would take a break to give us tips.

 Before that experience, I was intrigued by windsurfing because it was technically hard.
 After that morning I was hooked for very different reasons.